harshkumar-soni/DBLP_graph_analysis/README.md

   - **Author-Conference Graph** – Undirected graph linking authors to the conferences they published in.

 ## Analysis Questions
+The project focuses on answering the following key analytical questions using graph-based methodologies:

-**Analysis 0**
+- **Analysis 0:**
-Run the network characteristics package given to you on all the graphs you will be using for analysis and understand various characteristics.
-Especially, how they differ for each graph and their implications on the analysis you will be doing.
+  - Compute and compare the network characteristics for all graphs.
+  - Identify key metrics such as node count, edge count, degree distribution, density, and connected components.

-**Analysis 1**
+- **Analysis 1:**
-You need to do all of your chosen analysis (0, 1, 2, and 3a or 3b) on the sample data and include them in the report along with your manually verified values (known as the ground truth).
+  - Perform chosen analyses on sample data and validate results against manually verified ground truth.

-**Analysis 2**
+- **Analysis 2:**
-Find maximal groups of authors who are all mutually connected.
-Initially, you may want to use 3 or 4 and then go to maximal if the package allows you to do that.
-Otherwise, do it for 3, 4, and 5.
-This is for your entire data set.
+  - Find maximal groups of authors who are all mutually connected.
+  - Test different clique sizes (3, 4, and 5) to identify the largest possible connected subgroups.

-**Analysis 3**
+- **Analysis 3:**
-- Find 5 to 10 papers that are cited most from these two years from the paper citation graph
+  - Identify 5 to 10 papers with the highest citation counts over two years.
-- Find 5 to 10 authors who have published most papers in your data set irrespective of the conferences.
+  - Identify 5 to 10 authors with the most publications, independent of conferences.

 ## Results & Insights

-### Known-Authors Graph for sample data
+### **Known-Authors Graph for Sample Data**
 ![Known-Authors Graph](graphs/known_authors.jpg)

-### Paper Citation Graph for sample data
+### **Paper Citation Graph for Sample Data**
 ![Paper Citation Graph](graphs/paper_citation.jpg)

-### Author-Conference Graph for sample data
+### **Author-Conference Graph for Sample Data**
 ![Author-Conference Graph](graphs/author_conference.jpg)

+---

 ### **Known-Authors Graph**
 - **Total Unique Authors:** 77,723